LuvdBaby Premium Review

 The torso strap adjustment is simple and can be done with little ones in the pack.
 The adjustment is Velcro and requires threading through a variety of slots to make the change.
 While not difficult, it is somewhat convoluted.
 Theoretically, you won't be making this change often if the same parent wears the pack.

 The shoulder straps are easy to adjust with the pack on or off.
 The straps have some ventilation for airflow but less than the higher-priced competition.
 The waistband is also easy enough to adjust, though the strap tightens with a pullback that isn't as smooth as the pull forward, more ergonomic adjustment found on some of the competition.

 The child's shoulder strap height adjusts with Velcro.
 The seat height can be shifted up or down using a strap mechanism you pull to increase the seat height and a buckle you lift to release the strap to lower the seat.
 The process is easy and one you'll likely want to do with your baby out of the pack.

-The waistband on the Premium has two pockets one on each side that close with a zipper (above left).
-They are both on the large side and can fit even larger cell phones and other items with the waistband pulled tightly across the hips.
+The waistband on the Premium has two pockets, one on each side that closes with a zipper (above left).
+They are both on the large side and can fit even larger cell phones, and other items with the waistband pulled tightly across the hips.
 The back of the pack also has a low pocket between the kickstand legs that closes with a zipper (above right).
 This main storage compartment on the Premium is large and deep enough to hold multiple essential items.
-The compartment is accessed by a zipper that runs across top; it is hard to open this pocket with a single hand.
+The compartment is accessed by a zipper that runs across the top; it is hard to open this pocket with a single hand.

-In addition to the main compartment is a medium-sized, insulated compartment, located higher up on the backside behind a small mesh pocket.
-Included with the backpack is a well-padded, large changing pad (not commonly included with backpacks), a detachable canopy, and a rain/wind cover that stows in main storage compartment (also a unique offering).
+In addition to the main compartment is a medium-sized, insulated compartment located higher up on the backside behind a small mesh pocket.
+The backpack includes a well-padded, large changing pad (not commonly included with backpacks), a detachable canopy, and a rain/wind cover that stows in the main storage compartment (also a unique offering).